BeeChains/the.inneri/index.md

 <p>
 "Inner Cosmic I,

-Only The Self, The God-Head,
+Only The SELF, The GODHEAD,

-Ultimately real."
+Ultimately REAL."
 </p>
 <br>